 About 3 1/2 miles in, at about 6680’, there is a worn out jeep trail heading steeply up the slope towards Bald Mountain.
 Peak 8130 (with about 300' of prominence) can also be hiked via this route.

 A hike up Bald Mountain is only about 2 1/2 miles up from this point with an elevation gain of about 2680 feet.
 Other minor summit bumps can be explored along the meadow like plateau if you want to add mileage, as well as Peak 8130.

-Eagle Mountain is also reachable from here.
-Assuming you drove 3 1/2 miles up and parked, you can walk up the same road for another 3 ½ miles or so until it forks at a plateau, just below Point 8979.
-Eagle Mountain is just ¾ miles further.
+Eagle Mountain 8,980 is also reachable from here.
+Assuming you drove 3 1/2 miles up and parked, you can walk up the same road for another 3 ½ miles or so until it forks at a plateau and the forested summit of Eagle Mountain is just ¾ miles further.